 That’s what I do.
-As a trend researcher, writer and keynote speaker, I am in the business of making sense out of chaos and making the unpredictable future understandable and accessible to you and your business.
+As a futurist, economist, and trend analyst, I am in the business of making sense out of chaos and making the unpredictable future understandable and accessible to you and team and your organisation.

 I do this by asking three simple questions:

 I developed this methodology over the last 16 years, as I worked, in various incarnations, as a marketing manager, business owner, consultant, economist, and trend analyst.